5 Use Cases of Artificial Intelligence (AI) in Real Estate Industry

 “When Redfin recommends a home, customers are four times as likely to click on that house as they are on a home that fits the criteria of their own saved search” CEO Redfin.

 You might be wondering how AI integration in real estate is providing such tailored results to the customers?
-Well, AI-powered solutions keep a track of the customer’s real-time online searches, previous purchases, property views, color preferences, and other filtered searches.
+AI-powered solutions keep a track of the customer’s real-time online searches, previous purchases, property views, color preferences, and other filtered searches giving a huge advantage to those companies that use AI in the real estate business.

 5. AI-powered powered property management